Wire a Dryer Outlet

 Here's how:

-7. Wiring to the Breaker Panel: Run the other end of the cable to the electrical panel.
+- Wiring to the Breaker Panel: Run the other end of the cable to the electrical panel.
 Connect the black and red wires to the terminals of a 30-amp double-pole circuit breaker.
-It doesn't matter which hot wire goes where.
+It doesn't matter which terminals that the red/black wire connect to on the circuit breaker.
 Connect the white wire to the neutral bus bar in the panel.
 Connect the bare or green wire to the grounding bus bar.

 As always, prioritize safety and proper wiring techniques.
 If you're unsure about any step, it's recommended to seek the assistance of a licensed electrician.